Welcome to BERKE1337, a group of computer security enthusiasts at UC Berkeley. We meet on a regular basis to hack, defend, educate, and have fun.

 EECS student.
 Lead Information Security Engineer at UC Berkeley Student Affairs.
 Director of photography and design at UC Berkeley IEEE.
 Trombonist in the Cal Band.

 We frequently get questions about how to get started in the field of cybersecurity.
-One of our goals is to help teach the field in our workshops and through competitions, but if you're looking for some extra material, have a look at our public wiki.
+One of our goals is to help teach the field in our workshops and through competitions, but if you're looking for some extra material, have a look below:

 Above all, the best way to learn security is by doing it.
 Read some of the materials, find an attack or defense you'd like to try, set up a test environment (don't attack anyone else's stuff), and have at it!